 The Finance Committee shall be charged with reviewing the annual operating and capital budgets and monthly financial statements of operating funds as presented by the President and CEO.
 The Committee shall have responsibility for review of wage and salary plans and adjustments recommended by the President and CEO.
 The Committee shall be involved in actions to provide necessary funds with which to meet the budget and to secure proper sums from governmental agencies for the care of the indigent.
 The Committee shall review expenditures of operating funds as required by law or above certain limits set by the Board from time to time.
 The Committee shall be involved generally in reviewing and approving any matter affecting the finances of the institution.
-The committee shall review all major information system hardware and software projects.
 The Committee shall ensure that the Board is informed about the range of Committee activities and shall make necessary action recommendations to the Board in these areas.

-The Committee shall be responsible for reviewing reports, and discussing plans in the areas of medical and nursing quality assurance and patient service improvement plans.
-The Committee shall ensure that the Board is informed about and involved in clinical (medical, nursing, therapies, etc.) and administrative activities geared toward continually improving the quality of and customer satisfaction with services at the institution.
+The Quality and Safety Committee shall be responsible for reviewing reports and discussing plans in the areas of medical and nursing quality assurance and patient service improvement plans.
+The Committee shall ensure that the Board is informed about and involved in clinical (medical, nursing, therapies, etc.) and administrative activities geared toward continually improving the quality of services at the institution.
 The Committee shall be responsible for establishing and maintaining external quality, safety and customer service metrics.
 The Committee shall ensure that the Board is informed about the range of Committee activities and shall make necessary action recommendations to the Board in these areas.